AutoGluon Tabular - Foundational Models

 2. TabICL: In-Context Learning for Tabular Data

 TabICL (”Tabular In-Context Learning”) is a foundational model designed specifically for in-context learning on large tabular datasets.
+AutoGluon fits TabICLv2 by default, which is faster and more accurate than TabICLv1.

 Paper: “TabICL: A Tabular Foundation Model for In-Context Learning on Large Data”